Do hormonal birth control pills raise breast cancer risk?

 Researchers followed 1.8 million Danish women between the ages of 15 and 49 for about 11 years, tracking their use of hormonal birth control, including pills, patches, vaginal rings, certain IUDs and Plan B (the morning-after pill).
 To reach their conclusions, they did not include women who had been treated for infertility, or who had a previous diagnosis of cancer or venous thromboembolism.

-There were limits to the study in that researchers considered some risk factors for breast cancer—including childbirth, education and family history—but not others.
+There were limits to the study in that researchers considered some risk factors for breast cancer—including childbirth, education, and family history—but not others.
 They did not adjust for alcohol consumption or physical activity, for example.
+The group studied was made up exclusively of Northern Europeans, as well, meaning the results may not translate to other populations.

 What they found